 Across the whole of The Mount School we run the PeaceJam global curriculum programme, an international programme based on the work of Nobel Peace Prize laureates.

-The PeaceJam curriculum sits well with the Quaker values of peace and social justice
+The PeaceJam curriculum goes hand in hand with the Quaker values of peace and social justice

-Many pupils are actively involved in the programme outside of lessons too.
-Last year, Sixth Form College girls travelled to Monaco for an international PeaceJam conference and a group are returning again this summer.
+Many pupils are actively involved in the programme beyond their lessons.
 The Mount School is the first school in England to bring the PeaceJam Ambassador’s Programme into our Junior School, Senior School and Sixth Form College curriculum, looking specifically at ideas surrounding peace, violence, social justice and oppression.

 This forms part of our overall Global Thinking ethos, encompassing everything pupils do that is not linked to their studies.
 The Mount has been recognised as a PeaceJam Centre of Excellence for the work we are doing and its integration into the curriculum.